 Description of a hot punch-type drink Bob Cratchit is preparing to serve with the family Christmas dinner.
 Gin was a cheap alcoholic drink to use at the time so this type of festive drink would have been made by the poorer members of society.
 The drink Bob Cratchit makes as a Christmas celebration symbolises the poor financial state of his household.

 The Ghost of Christmas Present, the second of the three spirits that haunt the miser Ebenezer Scrooge, in order to prompt him to repent his selfish ways, has taken Scrooge to see the family of his clerk, Bob Cratchit.
-There, he witnesses the Cratchit family enjoy a Christmas meal including a Chritmas pudding.
+There, he witnesses the Cratchit family enjoying a Christmas meal.

 “And how did little Tim behave?” asked Mrs. Cratchit, when she had rallied Bob on his credulity, and Bob had hugged his daughter to his heart’s content.

 “As good as gold,” said Bob, “and better.
 Somehow he gets thoughtful, sitting by himself so much, and thinks the strangest things you ever heard.
 He told me, coming home, that he hoped the people saw him in the church, because he was a cripple, and it might be pleasant to them to remember upon Christmas Day, who made lame beggars walk, and blind men see.”

 Bob’s voice was tremulous when he told them this, and trembled more when he said that Tiny Tim was growing strong and hearty.